ionvop/turbowarp-extensions/README.md

 # turbowarp-extensions
-A personal collection of extensions for Turbowarp, the better version of Scratch.
+A collection of extensions for Turbowarp, the better version of Scratch.

 ## MultiTouch
 TODO: rewrite the code